-The first variant of this subcommand (without the --relocate option) updates your working copy to point to a new URL-usually a URL that shares a common ancestor with your working copy, although not necessarily.
+The first variant of this subcommand (without the --relocate option) updates your working copy to point to a new URL.
 This is the Subversion way to make a working copy begin tracking a new branch.
 If specified, PEGREV determines in which revision the target is first looked up.
 See the section called "Traversing Branches" for an in-depth look at switching.